AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #47

-Experiment tracking — MLflow / Weights & Biases
+Experiment tracking — MLflow / Weights & Biases done

 Log utility scores, routing decisions, arbiter verdicts, and blue-green metrics to MLflow or W&B automatically.